Georgetown Lombardi is dedicated to serving the residents of the Washington, DC, and Bergen County, New Jersey, areas.

 - Enhancing and strengthening community-based partnerships and programs to deliver evidence-based cancer education and resources with impact within and beyond the area we serve.

 As one of only 14 sites across the U.S., the NCA MU NCORP joins a nationwide network that aims to bring cancer clinical trials and cancer care delivery studies to people living in underserved areas in the Washington area.

 Minority Health & Health Disparities Research

-The Office of Minority Health & Health Disparities Research actively engages in research focused on reducing cancer disparities among the underserved and ethnic minority populations in the District of Columbia including African-Americans, Latinos, and Asian Americans.
+The Office of Minority Health & Health Disparities Research actively engages in research focused on reducing cancer disparities among the underserved racially and ethnically diverse populations in the District of Columbia, including African-Americans, Latinos, and Asian Americans.